BDX-town/Mangane/README.md

 The change will take effect immediately, just refresh your browser tab.
 It's not necessary to restart the Pleroma service.

-To remove Mangane FE and revert to the default pleroma-fe, simply `rm /opt/pleroma/instance/static/index.html` (you can delete other stuff in there too, but be careful not to delete your own HTML files).

 ## :elephant: Deploy on Mastodon

 See [Installing Mangane over Mastodon](https://docs.soapbox.pub/frontend/administration/mastodon/).